Jerome Powell: Personal life

 Powell married Elissa Leonard in 1985 at the Episcopal Washington National Cathedral.
 They have three children and live in Chevy Chase Village, Maryland, where Elissa is chair of the board of managers of the village.
 In 2010, Powell was on the board of governors of Chevy Chase Club, a country club.

-Based on public filings, as of 2019 Powell's net worth was estimated to be in a range between $20 million and $55 million.
+Based on public filings, as of 2019, Powell's net worth was estimated to be in a range between $20 and $55 million.
 Powell has served on the boards of charitable and educational institutions including DC Prep, a public charter school, the Bendheim Center for Finance at Princeton University, and The Nature Conservancy.
 He was also a founder of the Center City Consortium, a group of 16 parochial schools in the poorest areas of Washington, D.C.